babsonnexus/stream-link-manager-for-channels/README.md

 ### Settings: Channels Directory

-6. Similarly, in order for the program to work correctly, it needs to be pointed to your Channels DVR folder.
+3. Similarly, in order for many of the program functions to work correctly, it needs to be pointed to your Channels DVR folder.
 During initialization, an attempt was made to find the folder.
 If it could not be discovered, the directory you installed the program in was used.

 ![image](https://github.com/user-attachments/assets/0298be2e-bc82-4d31-9d70-d5fb41aec790)